HOMOLOGY

 GROUPS

-Definition (Monoid).
-Monoid is a set $M$ equipped with binary associative operation $(x, y \mapsto x \cdot y) : M \rightarrow M \rightarrow M$ called multiplication and identity element $1$ satisfying $ x \cdot 1 = 1 \cdot x = x $.
+(Monoid).
+Monoid is a set equipped with binary associative operation called multiplication and identity element satisfying .

 isMonoid (M: SET): U = (op: M.1 -> M.1 -> M.1) * (assoc: isAssociative M.1 op) * (id: M.1) * (hasIdentity M.1 op id) ismonoidhom (a b: monoid) (f: a.1.1 -> b.1.1): U = (_: preservesOp a.1.1 b.1.1 (opGroup a) (opGroup b) f) * (preservesId a.1.1 b.1.1 (idGroup a) (idGroup b) f) monoidhom (a b: monoid): U = (f: a.1.1 -> b.1.1) * (ismonoidhom a b f)